mozilla/BrowserQuest/README.md

 * gcc-c++ ← optional.
 Not needed on windows.
 * GNU make ← optional.
 Not needed on windows.
 * zlib-devel ← this is the Fedora/RHEL package name, others may be slightly different.
 Not needed on windows.
+* redis server ← this is needed for the game to connect to the backend database

 Clone the git repo: